AniruddhaHumane/Netflix-Skipper/README.md

 ## Installation
 ### Automatic
 1. Download from chrome web store!
+[TODO]
 ### Manual
 1. Download the repository as zip and unzip the zip file.
 2. Open Chrome and navigate to chrome://extensions/.